 We have four outstanding candidates for Student Representative on our Board of Trustees.
 Here are their candidate profiles, listed alphabetically by surname.

-Hi, I’m Jappan Kaur, a Year 11 student.
-I have had many academic achievements at Westlake and have been involved in many extracurriculars and sports.
+Hi, I’m Jappan Kaur, a Year 12 student who is involved in an array of extracurriculars and sports.